IE 11 is not supported. For an optimal experience visit our site on another browser.

 Singer Heavy-Duty 4452

-This mechanical machine is Markus’ favorite and the one she recommends to all her students.
-“It will last forever,” she said.
+This mechanical machine is Markus’ favorite and the one she recommends to all of her students.
+“It will last forever,” she says.
 “It has everything you need, and it’s impossible to break.”
-The 4452 includes an automatic needle threader and has 32 built-in stitches: six basic, seven stretch, 18 decorative and one automatic 1-step buttonhole, according to the brand.
+The 4452 includes an automatic needle threader and has 32 built-in stitches: six basic, seven stretch, 18 decorative and one automatic one-step buttonhole, according to the brand.

 Bernette 05 Crafter